Skip Ribbon Commands

 Test Information

-Myoglobin is the oxygen-binding protein of striated muscle.
-Injury to skeletal or cardiac muscle results in the release of myoglobin.
-High concentrations appear very rapidly in the urine in various conditions including some metabolic diseases.
+High concentrations appear very rapidly in the urine in various conditions, including some metabolic diseases.

 Reference Range Information